DominikKowalczyk/poke-math/README.md

-# Poke Math
+#Pierre

-Poke Math is a Chrome extension that replaces your new tab with a math challenge.
+Pierre is a Chrome extension that replaces your new tab with a math challenge.
 It uses KaTeX for rendering math symbols and equations, providing an engaging experience every time you open a new tab.

 ## Project Structure